MevSecurity/MevSecurity.github.io/content/posts/Wormhole CCQ REST API DoS/index.md

 Wormhole has implemented a new feature: [Cross-Chain Queries](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0013_ccq.md) which includes a REST API :
 > a separate REST server is being provided to accept off-chain query requests

-Also the feature is only supposed to work off-chain (p2p, API) in a first time :
+Also the feature is designed to work off-chain only (p2p, API) in the initial deployment:
 > The initial release of CCQ will not support on chain requests.

 There are two issues regarding the REST API.